 - …Nature as it is seen and nature as it is felt, the nature that is there.. (he pointed towards the green and blue plain, J. G.) and the nature that is here (he tapped his forehead, J. G.) both of which have to fuse in order to endure, to live that life, half human and half divine, which is the life of art or, if you will.… the life of god.
 The landscape is reflected, humanized, rationalized within me.
 I objectives it, project it, fix it on my canvas…

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-150 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* artist quote on Nature, from: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+150

-- Color is the place where our brain and the universe meet.
+– Color is the place where our brain and the universe meet.
 That’s why colour appears so entirely dramatic, to true painters.
-Look at mont Sainte-Victoire there (the hill Cézanne painted frequently, fh) How it soars, how imperiously it thirsts for the sun… …For a long time I was quite unable to paint Sainte-Victoire; I had no idea to go about it because, like others who just look at it, I imagined the shadow to be concave, whereas in fact it’s convex, it disperses outward from the centre.
+Look at mont Sainte-Victoire there (the hill Cezanne painted frequently, fh) How it soars, how imperiously it thirsts for the sun… …For a long time I was quite unable to paint Sainte-Victoire; I had no idea to go about it because, like others who just look at it, I imagined the shadow to be concave, whereas in fact it’s convex, it disperses outward from the centre.
 Instead of accumulating, it evaporates, becomes fluid, bluish, participating in the movements of the surrounding air.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-153 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of Cezanne’s art quote, on color in relation to St Victoire, from: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+153

 - Painting from nature is not copying the object; it is realizing sensations.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What I know or have seen of his life’, in “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-68 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source ‘What I know or have seen of his life’, in “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+68

 - Here you are, put this somewhere, on your worktable.
 You must always have this before your eyes… …It’s a new order of painting.
 Our Renaissance starts here… …There’s a pictorial truth in things.
 This rose and this white lead us to it by a path hitherto unknown to our sensibility.. (talking about a black white photo of the painting ‘Olypmpia’ of Édouard Manet, fh)

-- This will be my picture, the one I shall leave behind… …But the centre?
+– This will be my picture, the one I shall leave behind… …But the center?
 Where is the centre?
-I can’t find the centre… …Tell me, what shall I group it all around?
+I can’t find the center… …Tell me, what shall I group it all around?
 Ah, Poussin’s arabesque!
 He knew all about that.
 In the London ‘Bacchanal’, in the Louvre ‘Flora’ (both are paintings of Poussin, which Cézanne admired, fh), where does the line of the figures and the landscape begin, where does it finish… …It’s all one.
-There is no centre.
+There is no center.
 Personally I would like something like a hole, a ray of light, an invisible sun to keep an eye on my figures, to bathe them, care them, intensify them… …in the middle (remark on one of his own ‘Bathers’ paintings, fh)

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What I know or have seen of his life’, in “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-78 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of this information, from: ‘What I know or have seen of his life’, in “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+78

 - See how the light tenderly love the apricots, it takes them over completely, enters into their pulp, light them from all sides!
 But it is miserly with the peaches and light only one side of them.

-* Paul Cézanne, source of his artist quotes with information on his paintings, art, technique & life facts:”Fumées dans la campagne”, Edmond Jaloux, as quoted in “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-119, note 2 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* artist quote from:”Fumées dans la campagne”, Edmond Jaloux, as quoted in “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+119, note 2

-- Personally I would like to have pupils, a studio, pass on my love to them, work with them, without teaching them anything… …A convent, a monastery, a phalanstery of painting where one could train together… …but no programme, no instruction in painting… …drawing is still alright, it doesn’t count, but painting – the way to learn is to look at the masters, above all at nature, and to watch other people painting..
+– Personally I would like to have pupils, a studio, pass on my love to them, work with them, without teaching them anything… …A convent, a monastery, a phalanstery of painting where one could train together… …but no program, no instruction in painting… …drawing is still alright, it doesn’t count, but painting – the way to learn is to look at the masters, above all at nature, and to watch other people painting..

-* Paul Cézanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What I know or have seen of his life’, in “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-124 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* Paul Cézanne, source of his artist quote on his desire of being an art teacher: ‘What I know or have seen of his life’, in “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+124

 - Alas, because I’m no longer innocent.
 We’re civilized beings.
 Whether we like it or not, we have the cares and concerns of classical civilization in our bones.
 I want to express myself clearly when I paint.
 In people who feign ignorance there is a kind of barbarism even more detestable than the academic kind: it’s no longer possible to be ignorant today.
 One no longer is.
 We come into the world armed with facility.
 Facility is the death of art and we must rid ourselves of it.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What I know or have seen of his life’, in “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-155 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* his artist quote on ignorance: ‘What I know or have seen of his life’, in “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+155

 - Anyone who wants to paint should read Bacon.
 He defined the artists as homo additus naturae… …Bacon had the right idea, but listen Monsieur Vollard, speaking of nature, the English philosopher, (Bacon, fh) didn’t for see our open-air school, nor that other calamity which has followed close upon its heels: open-air indoors,